coreruleset/documentation/content/configuring/false_positives_tuning.md

 The Core Rule Set provides _generic_ attack detection capabilities.
 A fresh CRS deployment has no awareness of the web services that may be running behind it, or the quirks of how those services work.
 It is possible that *genuine* transactions may cause some CRS rules to match in error, if the transactions happen to match one of the generic attack behaviors or patterns that are being detected.
 Such a match is referred to as a *false positive*, or false alarm.

 False positives are particularly likely to happen when operating at higher [paranoia levels]({{< ref "paranoia_levels" >}} "Page describing paranoia levels.").
 While paranoia level 1 is designed to cause few, ideally zero, false positives, higher paranoia levels are increasingly likely to cause false positives.
 Each successive paranoia level introduces additional rules, with *higher* paranoia levels adding *more aggressive* rules.
 As such, the higher the paranoia level is the more likely it is that false positives will occur.
-That is the cost of higher security provided by higher paranoia levels: the additional time it takes to tune away the increasing number of false positives.
+That is the cost of the higher security provided by higher paranoia levels: the additional time it takes to tune away the increasing number of false positives.

-### An Example
+### Example False Positive

 Imagine deploying the CRS in front of a WordPress instance.
 The WordPress engine features the ability to add HTML to blog posts (as well as JavaScript, if you're an administrator).
 Internally, WordPress has rules controlling which HTML tags are allowed to be used.
 This list of allowed tags has been studied heavily by the security community and it's considered to be a secure mechanism.